StanlyRod/ChatGPT-discord-bot/README.md

 ### Note
 > ⚠️ **Use greater than symbol '>'**
-3. Make sure to use the greater than symbol '>' before any prompt, if the bot sees a message without the > prefix, it responds with a reminder:
+3. Make sure to use the greater than symbol '>' before any prompt, if the bot sees a prompt without the > prefix, it responds with a reminder:
 "Every prompt needs to start with a greater than sign '>'.
 Try again."
 This helps users quickly understand how to interact with the bot effectively.